fostroll/junky/doc/README_PLOTTER.md

 **show_total**:    list of `str`.
 Where to display total number of class occurrences in the corpus: diagonal and/or axes.
 Up to all from `['diag', 'x', 'y']` can be chosen.
 Default = `['x', 'y']` (horizontal and vertical axes respectively).
+If `None`, total values are not displayed on the plot.

 **show_zeros**:    `bool`: whether to show zeros in the confusion matrix.